DorkHelmet/rankingsystems/README.md

 ### Promotion & Demotion

 #### Promotion
 Once a player goes past 100 RP for a level they are promoted to the next level (possible tier promotion, if it was Level 1).
-Each promotion the player will automatically get 5 RP in the new level.
+After a promotion the player will automatically get 5 RP in the new level.

 #### Demotion
-While a season is ongoing a player cannot be demoted to a lower tier, if the player is at 0 RP at a Level 3, loosing again will not change anything.
-A player starts each level with 5 RPs, if a player loses a game and ends up with 0 or less than 0 RPs, he will have 0 RPs for that level.
-A level demotion will only happen on the second loss while having 0 RPs. e.g.
+While a season is ongoing a player cannot be demoted to a lower tier, if the player is at 0 RP at a Level 3, loosing multiple times will not change the tier. if a player loses a game and ends up with 0 or less than 0 RPs, he will have 0 RPs for that level.
+A level demotion will only happen on the second loss while having 0 RPs.
+When a player is demoted a level, the new RP in the lower level will be 95 RP. e.g.
-* Player A at level Primus 2, has 5 RPs, he loses a game, he will now be at Primus 2, with 0 RP, he loses again, but because it was the first loss at RP 0 there was no demotion, but if the player loose again the player will be demoted to Primus 3.
+* Player A at level Primus 2, has 5 RPs, he loses a game, he will now be at Primus 2, with 0 RP, he loses again, but because it was the first loss at RP 0 there was no demotion, but if the player loose again the player will be demoted to Primus 3 with 95 RP.

 ### Match Making